ADALabUCSD/SLAB/README.md

 #### Building From Source

 If you don't want to use the provided AMI, you can create a fresh cluster using the compilation scripts provided in `/config`.
+Be aware that the provided scripts will install some packages from 3rd party Ubuntu repos.
+These are all legit (e.g. Rstudio and SBT) but if you're suspicious of such things you may want to comment out these lines and install on your own.
 First run `setup-nodes.sh`.
 This script will install software and perform basic system configuration.
 The script takes the following parameters in the form of environment variables

 1. `COMPILE_OPENBLAS=1` - Set this environment variable to compile OpenBLAS from source.
 If this variable is unset then OpenBLAS will be installed from `apt-get`
 2. `INSTALL_TENSORFLOW=1` - Set this environment variable to install TensorFlow.
 If this variable is unset then TensorFlow will not be installed.